 On further questioning, the father reports that the white glare appears whenever she is in a dimly lit room, and is always in the right eye.
 He also reports that the patient will occasionally bump into furniture while walking.
 The patient was born at 37 weeks under a Cesarean section, but otherwise there were no pregnancy complications.
 The patient has no medical conditions and does not take any medications.
 For developmental history, the patient can say sentences containing 2 to 4 words.
 She can kick a ball and can sort shapes and colors.
 Family history for congenital eye diseases and malignancy are negative.
-The patient lives with her parents and pet cat in a 2-story walk-up.
+The patient lives with her parents and puppy in an apartment.
 The patient’s vaccinations are up-to-date.
 Review of systems is negative.

 Vitals: Temp: 37C, BP: 100/65, HR: 102 bpm, RR 24, O2 sat: 99%, Weight: 12,000g (birth weight 3500g, 50th percentile), Height: 84 cm